jschnab/systems_design/key-value-store/README.md

    paths for the user table.
 If the table does not exist, create it.
 Then, go to step 3.
 3. Initialize the user table by passing the table segment paths.

+### Table module

+To refactor this module, we should:

+* Use the word 'table' instead of namespace.
+* Have the `table_insert` function not take a WAL command as a parameter, WAL commands should only be the concern of the table module.